Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 For functions $f,g:S\to(0,\infty)$ and some set $S$ we write $f(x)\lesssim g(x)$ if there is a constant $C\in (0,\infty)$ such that for all $x\in S$ we have $f(x)\leq Cg(x)$.
 The dependence of $C$ on other parameters will be either clear from the context or stated explicitly.\\

-{\bf Acknowledgments.} Both authors were supported by grant 175505 of the Swiss National Science Foundation, and both are part of SwissMAP.
-N.\,H.\ was also partially supported by Dr.\ Max Rössler, the Walter Haefner Foundation and the ETH Zürich Foundation.
-We thank Wendelin Werner for several useful conversations.
-We also thank Linxiao Chen for helpful discussions on random planar maps and Jean Bertoin for providing the references \cite{kyprianou-levy-lamperti,silverstein-coharmonic-class}.
+{\bf Acknowledgments.} We thank the anonymous referees for their extensive comments and careful reading which helped us to greatly improve the manuscript.
+We also thank Wendelin Werner for several useful conversations, and we thank Jean Bertoin for providing the references \cite{kyprianou-levy-lamperti,silverstein-coharmonic-class}, Linxiao Chen for helpful discussions on random planar maps, and Xin Sun for helpful comments on the draft.
+Both authors were supported by grant 175505 of the Swiss National Science Foundation and both were part of SwissMAP.
+N.\,H.\ was also partially supported by Dr.\ Max Rössler, the Walter Haefner Foundation and the ETH Zürich Foundation and grant DMS-2246820 of the National Science Foundation.
 10pt